brigadecore/brigade/docs/topics/scripting.md

 Jobs are created and run in different steps.
 This way, we can do some preparation on our job (as we will see in a moment) before executing it.

 To run a job, we use the Job's `run()` method.
-Behind the scenes, Acid will start a new `alpine:3.4` pod (downloading it if necessary), execute it, and monitor it.
+Behind the scenes, Brigade will start a new `alpine:3.4` pod (downloading it if necessary), execute it, and monitor it.
 When the container is done executing, the run is complete.